Automated Front Tests with GitHub Actions & Playwright

 - Does my carousel component on

-component contain something that I'm always expecting to be there?
+xcomponent contain something that I'm always expecting to be there? - Do pages of type

-- Does my GraphQL endpoint return key information that I'm expecting?
+xalways have componentythat all of them should have? - Does my GraphQL endpoint return key information that I'm expecting?

 The Approach